Real-Life Stories: Lives Saved by CPR

 If nothing else, knowing what actions should be taken when your child has stopped breathing or his heart rate drops dangerously low may give you peace of mind during those first few terrifying minutes after recognizing what’s going on and help prevent any further complications from arising due diligence beforehand!

-A police officer was attending a party when he heard screams coming from the backyard.
+A off-duty firefighter was attending a party when he heard screams coming from the backyard.
 As it turned out, one of the guests had fallen into the pool and was not breathing when her friends pulled her out.
-The off-duty firefighter who was at the party immediately began CPR on the woman until paramedics arrived.
-She made a full recovery and credits her survival to this officer’s quick thinking and training in CPR.
+The firefighter immediately began CPR on the woman until paramedics arrived.
+She made a full recovery and credits her survival to this quick thinking and training in CPR.

 Real-time feedback, such as 'push harder' prompts from defibrillators equipped with Real CPR Help technology, is crucial during CPR to ensure proper chest compression depth and rate, enhancing the quality of lifesaving efforts.